conceptmate/resortmate/README.md

 You need to have meteor installed in order to run this project.
 More details on meteor.com.

-Install all node modules with `npm install`.

-Then, execute `node run-app.js` and when everything run correctly you can start the meteor process with `meteor`.
+Execute `node run-app.js`, and when everything run correctly navigate to the `app` directory and run meteor with `meteor`.

 # Errors